4GeeksAcademy/master-javascript-programming-exercises/exercises/025-isEvenAndGreaterThanTen/README.md

 ## 📝 Instructions:

 1. Write a function called `isEvenAndGreaterThanTen`.
-Given a number, `isEvenAndGreaterThanTen` returns whether it is both even and greater than 10.
+Given a number, `isEvenAndGreaterThanTen` returns `true` if the number is both even and greater than 10, otherwise it returns `false`.

 ## Example: